 Vaping Injury Lawyers

 As common as e-cigarettes and vaping products are, their previously unknown side effects are becoming more apparent and dangerous.
 Dax F. Garza, P.C. is currently accepting e-cigarette induced injury cases in all 50 states.
-If you or a loved one has been injured, you should contact our lawyers immediately for a free consultation.
+If you or a loved one has been injured, you should contact our vape injury lawyers immediately for a free consultation.